 For traveling in the backcountry, skins are an essential piece of equipment.
-In short, they are strips of fabric—most often nylon or mohair—that attach to the bottom of touring skis and allow you to climb uphill.
+In short, they are strips of fabric—most often nylon or mohair (or a blend of the two)—that attach to the bottom of touring skis and allow you to climb uphill.
 The opposite side is an adhesive that sticks to the base of your ski, with attachment points at the tip and tail.
 To best illustrate how skins work, imagine petting a dog.
 When you move your hand in one direction, the fur feels soft and smooth.
 When you go against the grain, you likely feel some resistance.
 This resistance is what allows skiers to walk uphill without sliding backward.
 Alternatively, when you’re on flatter ground, the skins allow you to glide forward easily.

 Tip and Tail Clips

 Tip and tail clips vary in design depending on the manufacturer and model, and certain clips work best for certain ski shapes.
-The BCA Magic Carpet’s tail clips, for instance, are a good match for twin-tip skis (skis whose tips and tails are symmetrical, round, and upturned).
-Meanwhile, Black Diamond and G3’s tail clips are usually more effective on skis with flat tails, although G3 sells twin-tip connectors for $18.
-The Pomoca Race Pro 2.0 skins forego tail clips entirely to shave weight for racing (we don’t recommend this style for everyday backcountry skiing, however, as it’s much less secure).
-Similarly, we prefer G3 tip clips for skis with wider shovels (tips), while Black Diamond tip clips typically work better for skis with narrower shovels.
+Black Diamond and G3’s tail clips, for example, are most effective on skis with flat tails, and we especially love BD's new STS system for it's easily replaceable design.
+On the other hand, the Pomoca Race Pro 2.0 skins forego tail clips entirely to shave weight for skimo racing.
+In terms of tip attachments, G3's designs seem to work best for skis with wider shovels (they also sell twin-tip connectors for $21), while Black Diamond's tip clips come in two sizes depending on the width of the skin.
 Although certain skins are preferable for certain skis, all of the picks above—with the exception of the Race Pro 2.0—are universal and will work well with most backcountry skis.

 The adhesive on skins is what helps them stick to your ski bases.
-It’s typically made with a tacky glue, but the downside is that this glue can stick to other objects as well—such as dog fur, down feathers, or dust.
+It’s typically made with a tacky glue, but the downside is that this glue can stick to other objects as well—such as dog fur, down feathers, or pine needles.
 Additionally, although it releases from ski bases relatively easily, when skins are stuck together (the appropriate storage method), it can often take a great deal of effort to pull them apart.
-A new solution is a non-glue adhesive that still sticks to ski bases yet doesn’t require superhuman strength to release.
-Kohla is one of the few manufacturers that uses this technology, but you can expect to pay a bit more and get a shorter lifespan out of this type of adhesive.
+In the end, dealing with stickiness is unavoidable (it’s certainly better than not enough adhesion), although some companies have invented small workarounds.
+G3’s skins have a non-sticky “Rip Strip” that runs down the center of each skin, and Contour’s Hybrid Mix features a combination of standard glue and a glueless technology.

 Finally, and arguably most importantly, is the plush side of your skins (also referred to as “fur”).
-Typically made of nylon, mohair, or a blend of the two materials, the plush is what gives your skis the ability to climb up the skin track yet still glide on flat areas and slide down any downhill sections.
-Given the notable differences between the two materials, we break them down in-depth below.
+Typically made of nylon, mohair, or a blend of the two materials (often referred to as “momix”), the plush is what gives your skis the ability to climb up the skin track yet still glide on flat areas and slide down any downhill sections.
+Given the notable differences between the two materials, we've broken them down in-depth above.

 Adhesive Won’t Stick

-The two most common reasons that the adhesive isn’t sticking to your touring skis are that it’s too cold or has a buildup of snow or ice.
+There are two main reasons that the adhesive isn’t sticking to your touring skis: either it’s too cold, or your skins have a buildup of snow or ice.
 The best solution is to remove the skins from your skis and firmly rub the adhesive on your thigh or hip.
+You can also prop one of your skis vertically in the snow and use the edges to scrape snow off the skins.
 This friction should warm up the glue and knock off any lingering ice chunks.
-If the skins are still having trouble sticking, you can attach a ski strap around your ski and skin to give them a little more security.
+Before putting the skin back on, make sure your ski is also clear of snow and ice, and try drying it off with your ski glove or jacket sleeve.
+If the skins are still having trouble sticking, you can attach a ski strap around your ski and skin to give them a little more security (we keep a few ski straps in our pack for this purpose).
 To prevent this from happening in the future, make sure to store your skins in your jacket while you’re skiing and dry them out overnight.

 Skins Won't Glide